-For a description of the use of the proceeds generated in our Initial Public Offering, see Part I, Item 2 of this Quarterly Report on Form 10-Q.
+For a description of the use of the proceeds generated in our Initial Public Offering, see Part I, Item 2 of this Form 10-Q/A.

 The consummation of the Business Combination resulted in gross proceeds of \$176.1 million, reflecting use of proceeds to pay for redemptions to public stockholders.